openvinotoolkit/training_extensions/for_developers/cli_guide.md

 otx train --work_dir otx-workspace
 ```

-This will then use the .cache in the otx-workspace for training.
+This will then use the .latest in the otx-workspace for training.

 Case 2: if a user executes a command from within the otx-workspace